Chance-Constrained Multiple-Choice Knapsack Problem: Model, Algorithms, and Applications: Computational Study

-For all the above variants, we compute the performance degradation ratio(PDR) by computing $(C_2-C_1)/C1$ for each benchmark, where $C_1$ and $C_2$ are the average cost of solution obtained by the variant and original across 10 independent runs.
-The component being examined is useful for a specific LAB benchmark if the result shows that PDR $>0$.
-Table \ref{variant of LS} presents the average PDR averaged on each benchmark of LAB.
-Based on the results, it can be concluded that none of the examined components has a negative effect on the performance of DDALS.
-In most cases, these components make LS perform better.
-Constructing utility for items is helpful for DDALS to obtain a good initial solution on average.
-LSS provides some kind of exploration, but a negative value on ls3 implies that due to the large size of the sample, the algorithm may still not converge after 30 iterations of running.
-The operation of degradation has the most significant contribution to the performance of LS, since it greatly improves the problem of the algorithm, as it helps the algorithm to escape local optima.
-A deeper search is necessary, while FSS has a slightly higher PDR than LSS.
-However, with the increase of the benchmark's scale, the contribution of FSS seems to decrease, implying that more efficient and exploratory methods are needed to cope with larger-scale problems.
+Table \ref{result: ablation study} presents the results.
+We compute the performance degradation ratio (PDR) by computing $(C_2-C_1)/C1$ for each instance, where $C_1$ and $C_2$ are the average cost of solution obtained by the variants and original DDALS across 10 independent runs, respectively.
+The effect of the component is considered positive for a specific LAB instance when the PDR is greater than 0.
+The results indicate that none of the examined components adversely impacts the performance of DDALS.
+In most instances, these components enhance the performance of DDALS.
+Constructing utility for items proves beneficial for DDALS in achieving a favorable initial solution on average.
+While the purpose of LSS is to explore the solution space, a negative value on ls3 suggests that, due to large sample size, the algorithm may not converge within 30 iterations.
+Degrade contributes significantly to the performance of DDALS, addressing the problem by aiding its escape from local optima.
+FSS exhibits a slightly higher PDR than LSS.
+However, with the increase in the problem scale, the impact of FSS appears to diminish, indicating the need for more efficient and exploratory methods to address large-scale problems.